Back to all posts

 This guide is designed to give you a clear roadmap.
 We’ll cover how to choose the right spot, prepare the pit, set the pump, and connect all the essential components like the discharge pipe and check valve.
 Following these steps carefully will help you create a reliable system to protect your basement from water damage.
 However, remember that every home is different, and you might encounter unique challenges.
 If you ever feel unsure or run into a problem you can’t solve, don’t hesitate to call in a professional.
 A properly installed sump pump is your basement’s best defense against flooding, so getting it right is what matters most.
 For those who prefer the peace of mind that comes with an expert touch, our team is always ready to handle your sump pump installation from start to finish.

-Dig and Prepare the Sump Pit
+Step 1: Digging and Prepping the Sump Pit

 First things first, you need to create a home for your sump pump.
 Find the lowest point in your basement where water naturally collects, which is typically in a corner.
 This is where you’ll place the sump pit.
 Once you’ve found the perfect spot, it’s time to dig.
 You’ll need to excavate a hole that is slightly wider and deeper than the sump basin itself.
 This extra space is important because it allows you to add a layer of gravel underneath and around the basin, which helps with water filtration and keeps the liner stable.
 If you have a concrete floor, this step will require a jackhammer.
 Take your time to ensure the hole is the right size for a snug, level fit.

-Install the Sump Basin and Pump
+Step 2: Placing the Basin and Pump

 With the pit prepared, you can now install the basin.
 Start by placing a few inches of coarse gravel at the bottom of the hole to create a stable base.
 Set the basin into the hole, making sure its top edge sits perfectly flush with the basement floor.
 Next, fill in the gaps around the outside of the basin with more gravel.
 To secure it completely, you can pour a thin layer of fresh concrete around the rim to seal it in place.
 Once the basin is secure, you can lower the sump pump and position it in the center.
 Make sure the pump is level and that its float switch can move freely without touching the basin walls.